timeplus-io/docs/docs/singlenode_install.md

 It is also possible to only start/stop single process by running `timeplus start -s service_name`.
 For example, when you only want to startup Timeplus Core (SQL Engine), run `timeplus start -s timeplusd`.

-For more information, please run  `timeplus start -h` for details.
+For more information, please check the [CLI Reference](cli-reference).

 ## Docker Install{#docker}